-Canine Massage is a strong, remedial therapy which involves the manipulation of the soft tissue and 700 muscles in your dog’s body.
-Through the application of various techniques, strokes, stretches and releases specifically developed for the canine anatomy, Clinical Canine Massage helps to release tight and sore muscles, remove debilitating ‘knots’ or trigger points that cause referred pain, and rehabilitate injuries by breaking down restrictive scar tissue.
+Canine Massage is a strong, remedial therapy which involves the direct manipulation of your dog’s muscles, soft tissue and fascia, a 3D cobweb of connective tissue which provides a pathway for nerves through the soft tissue.
+Combined with our deep understanding of canine anatomy and physiology, we use an integrated blend of 4 disciplines of massage – indirect and direct Myofascial release, remedial sports massage, deep tissue massage and Swedish Massage – with the exclusive Lenton Method®.
+The application of these various techniques, strokes, stretches and releases, specifically developed for the canine anatomy, helps to release tight and sore muscles, remove debilitating ‘knots’ or trigger points that cause referred pain, and rehabilitate soft tissue injuries by breaking down restrictive scar tissue.

-And what’s more, your dog doesn’t even need to be injured in order to benefit from massage!
-Massage will help to maintain your dog’s musculoskeletal health and prevent injury from happening – after all, prevention is better than cure.
-So, Clinical Canine Massage really is a must have for any dog owner concerned with their dog’s mobility and health.
+However, your dog doesn’t even need to be injured in order to benefit from massage!
+Clinical Canine Massage will help to maintain your dog’s musculoskeletal health and reduce the risk of soft tissue injuries occurring, whether they’re a bouncing puppy, Canine Athlete or Golden Oldie.
+So, Clinical Canine Massage really is a must have for any dog owner concerned with their dog’s health and wellbeing and quality of life.

 We’ll perform a postural and gait analysis to assess your dog’s natural standing position and the way they move, noting any irregularities such as lameness along the way.
 We’ll also take time to listen carefully to your thoughts and note any abnormalities or behavioural changes that you may’ve spotted.
 The assessment stage will be completed with a superficial palpation where we’ll feel for any areas of temperature change, tenderness, injury, scarring, spasm, knots or trigger points.